Gualor/connect4-montecarlo/README.md

 - **Exploration term**: This term is higher for moves that has few simulations (meaning we should visit an unexplored node as we are not sure about its winning rate);

 The correct balancing of this two behaviours can not only increase the performance but also increase the confidence about the probability estimation given by MCTS algorithm.

+## Contacts
+If you have any issues and/or questions don't hesitate to contact me at the e-mail address provided below.
+This was just a fun project and any suggestions to improve the AI will be welcomed as well.

+lorenzo.gualniera@gmail.com

 ## Screenshots
 <p>